sofiadebellis/sofiadebellis/README.md

 <h3>Current projects</h3>
 <ul>
 <li>I'm a course administrator at UNSW, primarily involved with teaching and the overall running of COMP1511, a introduction to programming course in C. 💻</li>
-<li>I'm a casual academic at UNSW, teaching COMP1511: Programming Fundamentals and COMP6080: Web Front-end Programming 👩‍🏫</li>
+<li>I'm a casual academic at UNSW, teaching COMP1511: Programming Fundamentals, COMP6080: Web Front-end Programming and COMP3511: Human Computer Interaction 👩‍🏫</li>
 <li>I'm the 2024 Vice President of Public Relations for <a href = "https://www.wiesoc.com/">UNSW Women in Engineering Society</a> 💜</li>
 <li>I'm an incoming 2025 Software Engineering grad at <strong>Atlassian</strong> 🎉</li>
 </ul>